How to write a medical assistant resume? Landing a job of a certified medical assistant requires the best resume where you focus on relevant skills:

 Phlebotomist / Medical Assistant, March 2013 – Present

-- Record & update patient information into hospital database, as well as managing appointment scheduling and follow-up
+- Record & update patient information into the hospital database, as well as managing appointment scheduling and follow-up.

-- Administer patient blood & urine samples and prepare for lab processing
+- Administer and organize patient blood & urine samples and prepare to provide for the lab processing facility.

 Medical Assistant, Jan 2011 – Feb 2013

-- Assisted family doctor with exams for more than 2,000 patients from over 600 families
+- Practiced as a nurse in assisting family doctors with exams for more than 2,000 patients from over 600 families.

-- Maintained & cleaned exam room and all medical equipment
+- Maintained & cleaned the exam room and all medical equipment resources for the candidates.

-- Oversaw all supply inventory; responsible for ordering and stock maintenance that led to a operating cost savings of 3% year-over-year
+- Oversaw all supply inventory; responsible for ordering and stock maintenance that led to an operating cost savings of 3% year-over-year.

 Washington Family Doctors: Johnson Scott MD, Washington, DC